Improving forecasting performance using covariate-dependent copula models: Application to financial data forecasting

-Figure \ref{fg:SP100-SP600-post} shows a correlation between S\&P100 and S\&P600 indices with the posterior mean of Kendall's $\tau$ being rather stable around 0.3 over time (bottom left subgraph).
-The tail-dependence is not so strong during normal time, but there is significant variation over time (bottom right subgraph).
-The variation in $\lambda_{L}$ over time is larger than the variation in Kendall's $\tau$ and there is a very high dependence in the tail even though the overall correlation is relatively small.
+Figure \ref{fg:SP100-SP600-post} represents the posterior of marginal features from split-\emph{t} and copula features, Kendall's $\tau$ correlation, lower tail-dependence and the derived upper tail dependences between the S\&P 100 and the S\&P 600, and their 95\% HPD.
+Both the lower and upper tail-dependences are not strong during low volatility periods, but they vary over time significantly.
+A very high dependence could occur in the tail even though the overall Kendall's $\tau$ correlation is relatively small.

-Figure \ref{fig:contour-post} depicts the posterior contour plot for the Joe-Clayton copula model for some random dates before and during the 2008 financial crisis.
-By comparing with the Fréchet-Hoeffding upper bound in Figure \ref{fg:SP100-SP600-empCopula}, we can see that the lower tail-dependence is higher during the crisis in comparison to the dates before the crisis.
-Also note that the empirical copula overestimates the dependence during normal time and underestimates the dependence during the 2008 financial crisis because it assumes temporally independent observations.
-Our covariate-dependent copula model not only captures but also estimates the dynamic dependence.
+Figure \ref{fig:contour-post} depicts the contour plot for the posterior density of the Joe-Clayton copula model.
+The dates selected are based on the ascending order of the estimated lower tail-dependences.
+We can see that the lower tail-dependence is much higher during the crisis in comparison to the dates before.
+Also note from the shape of the contour lines that the empirical densities in Figure~\ref{fg:SP100-SP600-empCopulaDensity} overestimate the dependences during the non-crisis period and underestimate the tail-dependences during the 2008 financial crisis because they assume temporally independent observations.
+Our covariate-dependent copula model is capable of capturing the dynamic nature of tail dependences.